MCrabitNicolau/Computing-Darmon-Dasgupta-units-via-generating-series/README.md

 # Computing-Darmon-Dasgupta-units

-This project contains the code used to run the examples in the article "Generating series techniques for computing Darmon-Dasgupta units over real quadratic fields".
+This project contains the code used to run the examples of the article "Generating series techniques for computing Darmon-Dasgupta units over real quadratic fields".
 The computations are done using Sagemath 9.5.

 # Usage